jmcantrell/arch-bootstrap/README.md

 #### `$INSTALL_CONFIG/env`

 This file, if it exists, will be sourced at the beginning of the preparation script.
-It's treated as a bash script, and any variables relevant to installation (see [environment variables](#environment-variables)) should be exported.
+It's treated as a bash script, and any variables relevant to installation (see [environment](#environment)) should be exported.

 #### `$INSTALL_CONFIG/subvolumes`